-Camila Cabello Makes Rare Comment On Shawn Mendes Romance, ‘I Love Him’
+Camila Cabello Makes Rare Comment On Shawn Mendes Romance: ‘I Love Him’

 — camila (@Camila_Cabello) September 5, 2019

 In the interview, the songstress explained how their hit song came to be, and revealed that it almost didn’t.
 She said Mendes sent her the chorus for “Señorita” when she was on tour with Taylor Swift in 2018.
 Cabello said she hadn’t been in a studio for awhile and didn’t want to record the duet with her previous collaborator, but eventually decided to record the song when she couldn’t get the chorus out her head.
-Mendes, though, didn’t want to record the song anymore Cabello told Elle.
+Mendes, though, didn’t want to record the song anymore, Cabello told Elle.

-On Thursday, the 22-year-old singer just dropped two new tracks, “Shameless” and “Liar”from her upcoming second studio album titled Romance, per Pitchfork.
-The album will follow her self-titled album, Camila, released in 2017, and is due out sometime this year.
+On Thursday, the 22-year-old singer dropped two new tracks, “Shameless” and “Liar.” from her upcoming second studio album titled Romance, per Pitchfork.
+The album will follow her self-titled album, Camila, released in 2017, and is due sometime this year.